sakthivelj/sakthivelj/README.md

 I'm a Software Engineer at Coratia Technologies.

 🌱 I’m continually learning and expanding my skills.
-Currently, I'm studying Machine Learning with a focus on medical imaging.
-This field has the potential to revolutionize healthcare, and I hope to play a part in it.

-⚡ Fun fact: I'm a firm believer that dreams do come true.
-With passion, perseverance, and hard work, we can turn our most ambitious dreams into reality!
+I believe dreams can come true with passion, perseverance, and hard work.
+The best way to predict the future is to create it.

 ![Sakthivel's GitHub stats](https://github-readme-stats.vercel.app/api?username=sakthivelj&show_icons=true&theme=radical)